Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Recognition under common law

-Should the foreign judgment fall outside of the ordinance, the common law process can be used.
+Should the foreign judgment fall outside of the Reciprocal Enforcement Ordinance, the common law process can be used.
 A judgment creditor can apply for a local Hong Kong judgment (without a review of the merits of the foreign judgment) if the foreign judgment is:

 - final and conclusive upon the merits of the claim in the foreign jurisdiction; and

 Enforcement of judgment in Hong Kong

 The basic pre-requisite for enforcing a judgment in Hong Kong is to have either a registered foreign judgment or a local Hong Kong judgment.

 As long as the foreign judgment is final and conclusive, the Hong Kong court will not look behind the foreign judgment and investigate the underlying merits of that judgment.
 As such, a conflict in local law or prior judgment on the same issue is unlikely to have any effect on the recognition and enforcement of the foreign judgment in Hong Kong.

 What is the limitation period for enforcement of a foreign judgment?

 Under Section 4(1) of the Reciprocal Enforcement Ordinance, a judgment creditor has six years from the date of the foreign judgment to have the judgment registered in the Court of First Instance.

 Grounds for refusal